eric-burel/data-fetching-patterns-in-react/README.md

 ## Pattern: Server Component

-Simply put, Server Components are components that are rendered on the server side, enabling operations like data fetching and content generation without sending the component's code or logic to the client, thus reducing the amount of JavaScript needed for the page and improving load times.
+Server Components are components that are rendered on the server side, enabling operations like data fetching and content generation without sending the component's code or logic to the client, thus reducing the amount of JavaScript needed for the page and improving load times.

 Traditional Server-Side Rendering (SSR) does not inherently support client-side data fetching mechanisms (like `useEffect` in React applications), which only operates in a browser environment.
 This limitation necessitates a system that enables data to be fetched on the server side.

-Additionally, an ideal setup would allow for the immediate sending of smaller, non-data-dependent chunks to the client, providing early content while deferring more complex, data-reliant components.
-For these components, a preliminary fallback could be displayed until the necessary data is retrieved and subsequently used to progressively enrich the client-side rendering with more detailed content as it becomes available.

-React Server Components address this challenge by enhancing asynchronous programming techniques throughout React applications.
+Server Components address this challenge by enhancing asynchronous programming techniques throughout applications.
 Similar mechanisms for advanced Server-Side Rendering exist in other libraries as well.
 However, for the purpose of our discussion on the `Profile` example, we'll continue to focus on utilizing React Server Components.

 ### Introducing React Server Component